Frequently asked questions by course editors and quick videos about common administrative functions of Moodle

 If you experience any problems:

-- Make sure that you are using an up-to-date browser: Chrome 11, Firefox 4, Safari 5, IE 10
+- Make sure that you are using an up-to-date browser: Chrome Firefox , Safari (IE is not supported anymore)

-- Make sure that the Editing is enabled (Turn editing on)
+- Make sure that the Editing is enabled (Edit mode)

 - Check if your internet access is stable.
 Uploading large files can be really slow compared to browsing pages, so Wifi access can cause problems here.